-Muslim Business Council of India is a not for profit dedicated corporate advocacy group to promote Muslim owned Businesses, Trade, Commerce and Industries in India in general and Kolkata in particular.
-We cater to the MSMEs, specially the Micro enterprises.
-We are an organisation incorporated u/s 25 of the Companies Act 1956 under the Ministry of Corporate Affairs, Government of India.
-(CIN: U93000WB2012NPL174699)
+Muslim Business Council of India is a not-for-profit dedicated corporate advocacy group to promote Muslim-owned Businesses, Trade, Commerce, and Industries in India in general and Kolkata in particular.
+We cater to the MSMEs, especially the Micro enterprises.
+We are an autonomous body incorporated u/s 25 of the Companies Act 1956 under the Ministry of Corporate Affairs, Government of India.
+(CIN: U93000WB2012NPL174699).

 We are operational since 1 April 2002.
 We have members from 14 States of India.
 Since our inception under the guidance of the Society for Propagation of the Holy Quraan and Hadith till our formal launch in Kolkata on 18 June 2009 and subsequent incorporation on 24 February 2012, we have come a long way and have many landmark achievement to our credit, about which you can read in this website.

-India being a secular democracy, all citizens has equal right to a certain quality of life and no particular sub-group of the population should be lagging behind in attaining and exercising that right.
-It is also the obligation of the Government to ensure that lagging minorities have the tools with which they can catch-up to the rest of the nation.
-It has always been observed that all major business communities have their own business platform in their community, but, alas Indian Muslim owned businesses does not have an effective organization with regards to small businesses, cottage industries etc. Our efforts are in that direction, to provide Muslim owned businesses an effective platform.
-Religion, Caste or Creed is not a barrier with us.
-We welcome all the citizens of India to avail our services.
+India being a secular democracy, all citizens have an equal right to a certain quality of life and no particular sub-group of the population should be lagging behind in attaining and exercising that right.
+It is also the obligation of the Government to ensure that lagging minorities have the tools with which they can catch up to the rest of the nation.
+It has always been observed that all major business communities have their own business platform in their community, but, alas Indian Muslim-owned businesses do not have an effective organization with regards to small businesses, cottage industries, etc. Our efforts are in that direction, to provide Muslim-owned businesses an effective platform.

 Muslim Business Council of India is an active participant of United Nations Global Compact and in the process of forming links with the Organization of Islamic Conference and other United Nations bodies and their related institutions to establish Islamic and business solidarity to face threats against India and to encourage cooperation for the settlement of mutual agreements among Indian economic organizations and associations of Islamic countries.